Greenpeace hails German nuclear plant closures but calls for earlier phase out

-Berlin, 30 May 2011 -– Responding to the German government’s plans for the immediate closure of eight nuclear power plants, Greenpeace hailed the move as a very important step towards ending nuclear power globally.
-However, the international environmental organization warned that delaying the closure of the remaining nine plants was both dangerous and unnecessary.
+Responding to the German government’s plans for the immediate closure of eight of the country’s nuclear power plants, Greenpeace has hailed the move as a very important step towards ending nuclear power globally.
+However, delaying the closure of the remaining nine plants is both dangerous and unnecessary.

 Research by Greenpeace shows that it is possible for Germany, the world’s fourth largest economy, to shut all 17 of its nuclear reactors by 2015, without reliance on nuclear power imports or locking into fossil fuel technologies, by rapidly replacing the reactors with a combination of renewable energy and efficiency measures.